I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksstream_metadata_info.md

 This value is set by the user mode component and is equal to the MaxMetadataBufferSize supplied by the driver.

+`UsedSize`

+The size of the metadata written by the driver in the SystemVa buffer.

 `Data`

 The metadata buffer that is passed down by the user mode component.
 This is mapped to <i>SystemVa</i>.

+`SystemVa`

+The buffer that is used by the driver to fill with metadata.

 `Flags`